 - Assistive Technology — An explanation of Assistive Technology, including computer software, hardware and non-computer-related devices available through Center for Accessible Resources.

 How to Contact Alternate Format Staff

 *(You may complete the form on your computer using Adobe Reader or Acrobat.
 You will be able to submit it using the Email Button on the form if you have an e-mail program such as Outlook on your computer.
 Otherwise, save the completed form, attach it to an email and send to AlternateFormat@lanecc.edu.
-If you cannot complete and save the form on your computer, fill it in manually and send, fax or bring it to the Disability Resources office.)
+If you cannot complete and save the form on your computer, fill it in manually and send, fax or bring it to the Center for Accessible Resources office.)